QasimK/my-quest/README.md

 # My Quest

 Life is the greatest quest, and this is mine.
+I will document high-level resources (such as aggregators) to go to that I've found rather than the content itself.

 ## Setup